Toruń: Demographics

 The most recent statistics show a decrease in the population of the city, from 211,169 in 2001 (highest) to 202,562 in 2018.
 Among the demographic trends influencing this decline, are: suburbanisation, migration to larger urban centres, and wider trends observed in the whole of Poland such as general population decline, slowed down by immigration in 2017.
 The birth rate in the city in 2017 was 0.75.
-Low birthrates have been consistent in the city for the first two decades of 21st Century.
+Low birth rates have been consistent in the city for the first two decades of the 21st century.

 The official forecasts from Statistics Poland state that by 2050 the city population will have declined to 157,949.

 Inside the city itself, most of the population is concentrated on the right (northern) bank of the Vistula river.
 Two of the most densely populated areas are Rubinkowo and Na Skarpie, housing projects built mostly in the 1970s and 1980s, located between the central and easternmost districts; their total population is about 70,000.

 The Bydgoszcz–Toruń metro area of Toruń and Bydgoszcz, their counties, and a number of smaller towns, may in total have a population of as much as 800,000.
 Thus the area contains about one third of the population of the Kuyavia-Pomerania region (which has about 2.1 million inhabitants).